Post

 Progress

-After 12 days of fermentation, which is the recipe guideline, I tried the beer and there it was again: acetaldehyde.
+The v1 post covered the first batch, which had acetaldehyde on transfer.
+After 12 days of fermentation here, which is the recipe guideline, I tried the beer and there it was again.

 I left it stable at 12c.
 The acetaldehyde was still there at 20 days.

 As of writing this blog post, it’s been in primary for 30 days.
 Still lingering acetaldehyde.
 Today, I decided to rouse the yeast with CO2.
-Then it hit me, I realised what I’d done wrong on both of these batches.
+That’s when I worked it out — I realised what I’d done wrong on both of these batches.
 This is a lager yeast, it bottom ferments.
 I’ve had the yeast collection valve open on both of these ferments.
 The yeast cake has been trapped in a narrow collection vessel at the bottom of the tank meaning the majority of it has little/no contact with the wort.
 My problem has been stressed yeast/poor yeast health.

 This post is licensed under CC BY 4.0 by the author.